JamesGrom/OneMeSDK/README.md

 oneMe.fetchUserInfo(userOneMeID);
 oneMe.fetchUserImages(userOneMeID);
 ```
-## inviteUser()
+## inviteUser(userOneMeID);
-\t temp
-// inviteUser(uid) function purpose:
+### purpose:
-// Invite a user to share their information with your business
+* Invite a user to share their information with your business
-// Until a user accepts the invitation, your business will not be able to access the user's information
+* Until a user accepts the invitation, your business will not be able to access the user's information
+### parameters:
+* string representing the user's OneMe ID
-// ask the user for their oneMeID and pass it to the inviteUserFunction
+* ask the user for their oneMeID and pass it to the inviteUserFunction
+### return value:
+* Promise<database.functions.HttpsCallableResult | error>

+## userIsLinked(userOneMeID);
+### purpose:
+* check if you have access to a user's information
+* confirm that a user has accepted your invitation
+### parameters:
+* string representing the user's OneMe ID
+* ask the user for their oneMeID and pass it to the userIsLinked funciton
+### return value:
+* Promise<database.functions.HttpsCallableResult | error>

+## fetchUserInfo(userOneMeID);
+### purpose:
+* Fetch the OneMe verified information about a given user
+* Use this information to verify/instantiate a user's data
+### parameters:
+* string representing the user's OneMe ID
+* ask the user for their oneMeID and pass it to the userIsLinked funciton
+### return value:
+* Promise<database.functions.HttpsCallableResult | error>

+## fetchUserImages(userOneMeID);
+### purpose:
+* Fetch the OneMe verified images of the given user
+* Use this information to verify/instantiae user provided images
+### parameters:
+* string representing the user's OneMe ID
+* ask the user for their oneMeID and pass it to the userIsLinked funciton
+### return value:
+* Promise<database.functions.HttpsCallableResult | error>